reframe-hpc/reframe/docs/tutorial_basics.rst

 A ReFrame test must either define an executable to execute or a source file (or source code) to be compiled.
 In this example, it is enough to define the source file of our hello program.
 ReFrame knows the executable that was produced and will use that to run the test.
-In this example, we redirect the executable's output into a file by defining the optional variable :attr:`~reframe.core.pipeline.RegressionTest.executable_opts`.
-This output redirection is not strictly necessary and it is just done here to keep this first example as intuitive as possible.

-Finally, each regression test must always define the :attr:`~reframe.core.pipeline.RegressionTest.sanity_patterns` attribute.
+Finally, every regression test must always decorate a member function as the test's :func:`@sanity_function<reframe.core.pipeline.RegressionMixin.sanity_function>`.
-This is a `lazily evaluated <deferrables.html>`__ expression that asserts the sanity of the test.
+This decorated function is converted into a `lazily evaluated <deferrables.html>`__ expression that asserts the sanity of the test.
-In this particular case, we ask ReFrame to check that the executable has produced the desired phrase into the output file ``hello.out``.
+In this particular case, the specified sanity function checks that the executable has produced the desired phrase into the test's standard output :attr:`~reframe.core.pipeline.RegressionTest.stdout`.
 Note that ReFrame does not determine the success of a test by its exit code.
 Instead, the assessment of success is responsibility of the test itself.